Clinical Trials

 Talking To Your Doctor

 If your current treatment is not working well enough to manage your psoriatic arthritis symptoms, it’s important to speak up with your doctor.
-Every appointment is an opportunity to discuss symptom concerns, different treatment options, and how your disease is affecting some aspects of your daily life.
+Every appointment is an opportunity to discuss symptom concerns, different treatment options, and how your disease is affecting some aspects of your daily activities.
 Use our list of questions to help start the conversation.